 To reduce the spread of COVID-19, the government of France has imposed the following measures:

-The restriction level for your return to London, United Kingdom from France is: Partially open.
+The restriction level for your return to London, United Kingdom from France is: Unrestricted.

-Entry into United Kingdom is currently allowed for: Entry is partially open for citizens and permanent residents of France.
+Entry into United Kingdom is currently allowed for: Entry is unrestricted for citizens and permanent residents of France.

 Conditions of reentry into United Kingdom: